Onboard Google Cloud assets using a service account key

 1. On the VM instance details page, click Modify.

-2. In the Identity and API access section, change the service account to the one that you created in Step 1: Create a service account and obtain a key, and then click Save.
+2. In the Identity and API access section, change the service account to the one created in Step 1: Create a service account and obtain a key and click Save.

 Important

-You must stop the VM instance before you can change its service account.
+You must stop the VM instance before you can modify its service account.

 Step 3: Submit the service account key